TheresaLui/SelfHelpContent_v2/articles/common-solutions/ed9bf2fe-d900-4df5-a093-37ea73badefe.md

 * Private Endpoints is not available for slots.

 ### Setting up Service Endpoints for App Service:
-* If remote debugging is performed from an Azure Virtual Machine, then disable Microsoft.Web service endpoint on the subnet corresponding to that Virtual Machine.
+* If remote debugging is performed from an Azure Virtual Machine, disable **Microsoft.Web** service endpoint on the subnet corresponding to that Virtual Machine.

 ## **Recommended Documents**